 Research project data was requested from 13 Federal and private ASD stakeholders, and all reported they had provided funding for ASD research in 2009.
-Table 2 lists the 13 agencies and organizations that participated in this effort.
+Table 1 lists the 13 agencies and organizations that participated in this effort.
 Combined, the Federal and private investment in ASD research in 2009 was \$314,385,374, with the Federal government providing 76% (\$237,426,725) and private organizations funding 24% (\$76,958,649) of ASD research (Figure 1).

-FEDERAL AGENCIES PRIVATE ORGANIZATIONS Centers for Disease Control and Prevention (CDC) Centers for Medicare & Medicaid Services (CMS) Department of Defense (DoD) Department of Education (ED) Health Resources and Services Administration (HRSA) National Institutes of Health (NIH) Autism Research Institute (ARI) Autism Science Foundation (ASF) Autism Speaks (AS) Center for Autism and Related Disorders (CARD) Organization for Autism Research (OAR) The Simons Foundation (SF) Southwest Autism Research & Resource Center (SARRC)
+FEDERAL AGENCIES PRIVATE ORGANIZATIONS Centers for Disease Control and Autism Research Institute (ARI) Autism Science Foundation (ASF) Autism Speaks (AS) Center for Autism and Related Disorders Prevention (CDC) Centers for Medicare &amp; Medicaid Services (CARD) Organization for Autism Research (OAR) The Simons Foundation (SF) Southwest Autism Research &amp; Resource (CMS) Department of Defense (DoD) Department of Education (ED) Health Resources and Services Administration (HRSA) National Institutes of Health (NIH) Center (SARRC)